top of page

 Lesson Ability Level

-Signing up for the right level ski lesson is critical for the success of any student.
+Signing up for the right level ski or snowboard lessons is critical for the success of any student.
 While we always spend time assessing our students to ensure they are at the right level, starting them off in the right place can make a huge difference in their success.
 Below we have provided you with some descriptions of each level to help you make a more accurate decision regarding where to place you or your child in either Ski or Snowboard Lessons.

-Skier Ability Levels
+Skier Ability Levels:

 Level 1

-Never-ever (No Prior skiing experience)
+• Never-ever (No prior skiing experience)

 Level 2